 These are the practices that save the most:

-- Activate consumption alerts if your plan allows it, so it notifies you when you approach your roaming data limit.
+- Activate consumption alerts if your plan allows it, so it notifies you when you're approaching your roaming data limit.

 - Download offline maps (Google Maps offline) before traveling: browsing consumes the most data.

-- Deactivate background updates and automatic photo and cloud synchronization when you're roaming.
+- Deactivate background updates and automatic photo and cloud syncing when roaming.

 - Use Wi-Fi whenever possible in hotels, cafes, and airports for heavy downloads.

-- Have an alternative prepared for destinations outside the EU, instead of relying on pay-per-use.
+- Have an alternative ready for destinations outside the EU, instead of relying on pay-per-use.

-Even with all that, relying on a borrowed local network carries a risk.
-That's why many travelers choose to have internet without depending on their home operator's roaming.
-If you're interested in this route, we've explained how to get internet without roaming in any country.
-The idea is simple: separate your home line from your travel data so that an oversight doesn't cost you money.
+Even with all this, relying on a borrowed local network carries a risk.
+That's why many travelers opt for internet without depending on their home operator's roaming.
+If this route interests you, we've explained how to install an eSIM step-by-step, a process done before leaving home and where you don't need to touch your Simyo line.
+The idea is simple: separate your home line from your travel data so an oversight doesn't cost you money.

-A travel eSIM is a digital SIM that you download to your phone and which gives you data in the destination country at local prices, without affecting your Simyo line.
-For travel outside the EU, it is usually much cheaper and more predictable than pay-per-use or operator bundles.
+A travel eSIM is a digital SIM that you download to your mobile phone and that gives you data for your destination country at local prices, without affecting your Simyo line.
+For trips outside the EU, it is usually much cheaper and more predictable than pay-per-use or operator add-ons.

-The great advantage is peace of mind: you contract a data package for your destination, you know exactly what you're going to pay, and your Simyo number remains active to receive bank SMS and important calls.
-There are no surprises at the end of the month, nor the need to request bundles for zones that may not cover your country.
+The great advantage is peace of mind: you contract a gigabyte package for your destination, you know exactly what you're going to pay, and your Simyo number remains active to receive bank SMS and important calls.
+There are no surprises at the end of the month, nor any need to request zone add-ons that may not cover your country.
 Activation is done via QR in 1 minute and you start browsing as soon as you land.

 |---|---|---|---|